Biencredible/Design-Patterns/Structural Design Patterns/Flyweight/Flyweight.md

 In this example, the **Flyweight** pattern helps to redurce memory usage when rendering millions of tree  objects on a canvas.
 ![image info](./example.png)
+The repeating intrinsic state is extracted from the main *Tree* class is moved into the flyweigt class *Treetype*
+Instead of storing the data in multiple objects, it is kept in just a few flyweight objects nad linked to appropriate *Tree* objects which act as contexts.
+The client code creates new tree objects using the flyweught factory, which encapsulates the complexity of searching for the right object and reusing it if needed.

+    // The flyweight class contains a portion of the state of a tree.
+These fields store values that
+    // are unique for each particular tree.
+For instance, you won't find here the tree coordinates.
+    // But the texture and colors shared between many trees are here.
+Since this data is usually
+    // BIG, you'd waste a lot of memory by keeping it in each tree object.
+Instead, we can extract
+    // texture, color and other repeating data into a separate object which lots of individual tree
+    // objects can reference.
+    class TreeType is
+        field name
+        field color
+        field texture
+        constructor TreeType(name, color, texture) { ... }
+        method draw(canvas, x, y) is
+        // 1.
+Create a bitmap of a given type, color & texture.
+        // 2.
+Draw the bitmap on the canvas at X and Y coords.

+    // Flyweight factory decides whether to re-use existing
+    // flyweight or to create a new object. class TreeFactory is
+        static field treeTypes: collection of tree types static method getTreeType(name, color, texture) is
+            type = treeTypes.find(name, color, texture)
+            if (type == null)
+                type = new TreeType(name, color, texture)
+                treeTypes.add(type)
+            return type

+    // The contextual object contains the extrinsic part of the tree state.
+An application can
+    // create billions of these since they are pretty small: just two integer coordinates and one
+    // reference field.
+    class Tree is
+        field x,y
+        field type: TreeType
+        constructor Tree(x, y, type) { ... }
+        method draw(canvas) is
+            type.draw(canvas, this.x, this.y)

+    */